p/wolis-phpbb/README.md

 ## Status

-The framework part of Wolis is still under active development.
-With that, the tests themselves are reasonably stable and I expect Wolis to already offer better test coverage than phpBB's own functional tests.

-Installation is laborious but the code should work in a generic environment.
+There are still framework features that need to be implemented (in particular, better resuming functionality) but what is already there is very extensive and works very well.

+Wolis has a lot more tests than phpBB's own functional test suite.
+Most of phpBB functional tests are replicated in Wolis.
+In terms of code coverage Wolis is greatly ahead of phpBB functional tests.

+Wolis can be viewed in action [here](http://integrity.vps.hxr.me/).

 ## Requirements